MapsPeople/docs/src/cms/index.md

     * A POI is a point on the Map that can be added and moved in the CMS.
 POIs do not have any polygon data as it consists of only one point.
 Some examples of POIs are locations that are not available in Floor plan drawings, such as coffee machines, food trucks, or temporary event structures.

-View the tutorial video below for more information about terminology and hierarchy.
+View the tutorial video below for more information about terminology and hierarchy, or visit the [Glossary]({{site.url}}/various/glossary/).

 <iframe width="480" height="300" src="https://www.youtube-nocookie.com/embed/GwyO-Vav8Rs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>